Fulmer, Goodum help Tigers top Twins 4-1, stop 5-game skid

+He got into too many deep counts but was able to use a dominating fastball and a slider with better break to keep hitters off balance.

+"We wanted him to get us to the sixth inning and try to get us through the sixth inning because we thought we could do a 7-8-9 with the 'pen," manager Ron Gardenhire said.

-Shane Greene pitched a 1-2-3 ninth for his 11th save in 14 chances, completing a five-hitter.
+Louis Coleman pitched 1 1/3 innings, Joe Jimenez got three outs and Shane Greene threw a 1-2-3 ninth for his 11th save in 14 chances, completing a five-hitter.

 Goodrum, Nicholas Castellanos and Victor Martinez had two hits each for the Tigers.